bwann/homelab/FAQ.md

 I think I estimated around $300 for the HELMER cabinet, all the extra metal, acyrlic, switch, router, cabling, screws and hardware.
 Then what each individual system cost, in terms of motherboard + RAM + drives.
+Aside from the electronics, I think the several feet of aluminum angle stock was the most expensive part.

 ### How much power does it draw?